 (4) The right timing for your push notifications

-You may want to counter stating about “mid-night deals”.
-Yes, there are several mid-night promos that happen and they do see a lot of sales.
-But if you’ve noted, you get intimidation of this offer almost days ahead before it starts.
-This means you ensure that your min-night campaign is not a midnight surprise.
+You may want to counter-stating about “mid-night deals.”
+Yes, several midnight promos happen, and they do see a lot of sales.
+But if you’ve noted, you get intimidation by this offer almost days ahead before it starts.
+It means you ensure that your min-night campaign is not a midnight surprise.
 Usually, these campaigns continue throughout the following day so that users can engage and make a purchase.
 Mid-night sales are a common practice for eCommerce platforms. 🙂

 One of the rewarding practices is to aim for geo-based push messages.
-Research shows that geo-based push messages have an open rate of 7.9% and a conversion rate of 3.8% as compared to non-geo-messages with open rate and conversion rate of 4.2% and 1.5% respectively.
+Research shows that geo-based push messages have an open rate of 7.9% and a conversion rate of 3.8% compared to non-geo-messages with an open rate and conversion rate of 4.2% and 1.5%, respectively.

 So how much should you post?

 There is no fixed number to this.
 It depends largely on your target audience and their preferences.
 However, PushCrew revealed in a survey that five push notifications seem to cut off the engagement.
 The survey suggests “three” as the magical number, giving better results than two.
 As you can see below, careers and training apps can send multiple push messages.
 But those in arts or sports must have some restraints.